exoplatform/exo-documentation/docs/GettingStarted.rst

                 |image155|

-A new way to share in the activity stream is available via a cliquable text "Post something to your network" if you are in the home page, or "Post something to "space's name" if you are in a space's feed.
+A new way to share in the activity stream is available via a clickable text "Post something to your network" if you are in the home page, or "Post something to "space's name" if you are in a space's feed.

 |image220|